usccolumbia/materialsatlas/docs/user-guide/formation_energy_ehull.md

 One must be aware that the E-above-hull calculation is very sensitive to the calculated total energy values which again strongly depends on the parameters used in DFT simulation.
 So to use this app, one must make sure you use the same DFT calculation setting as MaterialsProject.
 Check details here [^10].

+### Future feature

+We are planning to upgrade the structure based formation energy prediction model to our DeeperGATGNN model which has the SOTA performance.

 ### Citations

 [^1]: Mao, Y., Yang, H, Sheng, Y., Wang, J., Ouyang, R., Ye, C., Yang, J. and Zhang, W. Prediction and Classification of Formation Energies of Binary Compounds by Machine Learning: An Approach without Crystal Structure Information, ACS Omega, 2021 6 (22), 14533-14541, DOI: 10.1021/acsomega.1c01517